North Kildonan: Recreation

+Kil-cona Park

-North Kildonan is home to many green spaces, the largest of which is Kil-Cona Park, a former landfill site, located on Springfield Avenue east of Lagimodiere Boulevard.
+North Kildonan is home to many green spaces, the largest of which is Kil-cona Park, a former landfill site, located on Springfield Avenue east of Lagimodiere Boulevard.
 The park offers a wide variety of recreational activities and resources including ponds, open fields, soccer pitches, baseball diamonds, and an off-leash dog area.
 Located within the park is Harbour View Golf Course & Recreation Complex, which provides visitors with the opportunity to play tennis, lawn bowling, nine holes of golf, or go on pedal boat rides.
 Winter activities include tobogganing, skating, and cross-country skiing.

+Bunn's Creek Trail

 The Bunn's Creek Trail is a scenic walking path and bike trail, meandering its way from McIvor Avenue and Raleigh Street to the Red River.
-The trail ends on a high bank where a wonderful view of the river awaits anyone who completes the nearly 2.5 km trail.
+The 2.5-km trail ends on a high bank with a view of the river.

+Gateway Community Club

 Gateway Community Club (located at 1717 Gateway Rd.) is home to numerous, year-round sports teams including hockey, baseball, softball, and outdoor and indoor soccer.
 The fields are open to the public when not in use.
 Indoor and outdoor hockey rinks are available for rented ice-times in winter, as well as the indoor soccer pitch.

 Crime rates

-The table below shows the crime rates of various crimes in each of the North Kildonan neighborhoods.
+The table below shows the rate of various crimes in each of the North Kildonan neighbourhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.